 - The Complete Guide to Growing Winter Squash

-Photos by Laura Melchor, Meghan Bassett, and Nikki Cervone © Ask the Experts, LLC.
+Photos by Laura Melchor, Meghan Yager, and Nikki Cervone © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Originally published on February 23, 2020.
-Last updated: March 9, 2020 at 17:10 pm.
 Product photos via Burpee, Eden Brothers, Nature Hills Nursery, Outsidepride, and Treasures by Lee.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Clare Groom and Allison Sidhu.